Nekojiru: Works

 With the exception of Tsunami, all Nekojiru's work has main characters drawn as cats.
 Even in her manga essays, Jirujiru Travel Journal and Jirujiru Diary, she drew herself as a cat.
 But though the characters appear as animals, the artist chose as her setting not a forest, but rather the human world.
 Her manga detailing the daily life and adventures of the cats Nyāko and Nyatta are held in high esteem.
 The major themes of her work are a childlike zaniness, cruelty and nostalgia.
 And, as is shown in Dream Memo, included in the posthumously released compilation Nekojiru Udon 3, many of her bizarre works of fantasy were based on her own dream experiences.
-Psychedelic mushrooms and LSD also often appear in her works.
+Psychedelic drugs like magic mushrooms and LSD also often appear in her works.

 Yamano Hajime, using the pen-name Nekojiru-y, took over Nekojiru's world, and continues to produce new works.
 On his official site, one could read a free chapter of Nekojiru's manga.
-At the end of November 2020, however, it was announced the site would be closed for an extended length of time, and has remained down as of writing.
+At the end of November 2020, it was announced the site would be closed for a long time, and remains down as of July 2023.

 There have been two animated adaptations of Nekojiru's manga, both of them focusing on the family of Nyāko, Nyatta and their parents.
 The first of these was Nekojiru Gekijō (ねこぢる劇場, Nekojiru Theatre), a 27 × 2 minute series which aired on Japanese TV in 1999 as one segment of Asahi Television's Bakushō-Mondai no Boss-Kyara-Ō (爆笑問題のボスキャラ王), led by comedy duo Bakushō Mondai.
 The second, and more famous, at least among English speakers, is the 2001 OVA Nekojiru Sō (ねこぢる草, Nekojiru Grass), released in English as Cat Soup.